Dylan's Journal

 Identify Your Audience

 All too often I will get pulled into a meeting where I am told we need to (generically) report stats or need to write up an explanation.
 What is even scarier is that others in the meeting will proceed to do just that without once pausing and asking who the stats or explanation are for.
-Say it is a website we are reporting stats about, so we choose to report stats around the number of users and some basic demographic information.

 Introduction to My Mind

-This was written almost a year ago and was the intended first post to this journal.
 It is a strange day that I sit here and write my first entry; something I had wanted to do for the past couple years but just had not found the time.
 But today is a strange day, it is the first time in a year that I have finished work and had nothing else to do.

 Power and the Unintended Side Effects